 Supporters say that it is a great overall detoxifier and also an answer for relief from muscle aches and pains brought on by physical exertion.
 Bathing in cider vinegar draws uric acid out of the body and for people with excess levels this can be a great solution for the various problems it causes.

-Whether you can actually face cider (in any shape or form) the morning after your party is another matter!
+Whether you can actually face cider (in any shape or form) during the festive period is another matter!

 General cleansing—Sea salt and baking soda

 Dissolving sea salt or rock salt baking soda in a very hot bath and soaking until the water cools is a step for more dedicated detox bathers.
 The idea is not to rinse afterwards but simply towel dry after the bath is complete.

-Do you have any post-party detox bath tips you swear by?
+Do you have any detox bath tips you swear by?
 Share them with us on social media by clicking any of the buttons below.